bp2008/AmazonCustomerImageEnlarger/README.md

 # AmazonCustomerImageEnlarger
-A UserScript which enlarges the customer image gallery on amazon.com to make it fill most of the browser's viewport.
+A Userscript which enlarges the customer image gallery on amazon.com to make it fill most of the browser's viewport.

 ## Usage

-Install the "TamperMonkey" browser extension, or another UserScript manager of your choice.
+Install the "TamperMonkey" browser extension, or another Userscript manager of your choice.

 Add this Userscript: